oasc93/MLProjects/GenerativeAI/MusicGenerator/README.md

 - Duration Loss: 0.2034

 ## Usage
-This Music Generator can be executed in two primary modes: training with your own MIDI files or generating music using pre-trained weights.
+This Music Generator can be executed in two primary modes: training with your own MIDI files or generating music using pre-trained weights and data.
 The specific configuration for each mode is detailed in the "Input Variables" section at the top of the MusicGeneratorFinal.ipynb file.

 ### Definitions
 - Note: single pitch